 To help people who cannot afford to self-care we have kept a scheme for use by people who meet the financial vulnerability exception described above.
-This scheme is being used across Greater Manchester.

-People who get free prescriptions for non-financial reasons are no longer able to use the Minor Ailment Scheme and should self-care for minor and self-limiting conditions.
+People who pay for their prescriptions or uses pre-payment certificates are no longer able to use the Minor Ailment Scheme and should self-care for minor and self-limiting conditions.